Understanding Bicep Parameters Files

 Integrating with Azure Verified Modules (AVM)

 Azure Verified Modules (AVM) are open-source Bicep modules maintained by Microsoft and the community.
 Below is an example of how to use them with Bicep Parameters files.
-These param files use the modules directly, but in most cases you would be creating your own main.bicep that calls various AVM modules for final deployment.
+These param files use the modules directly, but in most cases I would be creating a main.bicep that calls various AVM modules for final deployment.

 Example: Deploying a Storage Account with AVM